Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/overview/_index.md

 backend service, where it is transformed by both an AI LLM service and Kong's AI Request Transformer and the AI Response Transformer plugins._

-1. The {{site.base_gateway}} admin sets up an `llm:` configuration block, following the same [schema format](https://github.com/kong/kong/blob/master/spec/fixtures/ai-proxy/oas.yaml) as the AI Proxy plugin, and the same `driver` capabilities.
+1. The {{site.base_gateway}} admin sets up an `llm:` configuration block, following the same [configuration format](/hub/kong-inc/ai-proxy/configuration/) as the AI Proxy plugin, and the same `driver` capabilities.
 1. The {{site.base_gateway}} admin sets up a `"prompt"` for the request introspection.
-The prompt becomes the `"system"` message in the LLM chat request.
+The prompt becomes the `"system"` message in the LLM chat request, and prepares the LLM with transformation instructions for the incoming user request body.
 1. The user makes an HTTP(S) call.
 1. Before proxying the user's request to the backend, {{site.base_gateway}} sets the entire request body as the `"user"` message in the LLM chat request, and then sends it to the configured LLM service.